Asian Americans in arts and entertainment: Film editing

-Mark Yoshikawa was the editor on several of Terrence Malick's films, including The New World, The Tree of Life, and Knight of Cups.
+Mark Yoshikawa was the editor of several of Terrence Malick's films, including The New World, The Tree of Life, and Knight of Cups.

 Richard Chew was the first Asian-American to win a Film Editing Oscar (Star Wars: A New Hope, 1977).
-He also earned an Oscar-nomination for his work on One Flew Over the Cuckoo's Nest.
-Both films rank in the 30 highest-grossing films of the 1970s.
+He also earned an Oscar nomination for his work on One Flew Over the Cuckoo's Nest.
+Both rank in the 30 highest-grossing films of the 1970s.

-His feature film career spans five decades, with credits including notable films such as The Conversation, My Favorite Year, Risky Business, Clean and Sober, Singles, Shanghai Noon, and I Am Sam.
+Chew's feature film career spans five decades, with credits including The Conversation, My Favorite Year, Risky Business, Clean and Sober, Singles, Shanghai Noon, and I Am Sam.

 Cinematography

-Curt Apduhan is a NATAS News/Documentary Cinematography Emmy awarded cinematographer for the Sundance Channel feature documentary Amargosa, about a dancer who performs regularly in an opera house in a California ghost town.
+Curt Apduhan is a NATAS News/Documentary Cinematography Emmy-winning cinematographer for the Sundance Channel feature documentary Amargosa, about a dancer who performs in an opera house in a California ghost town.